-Dulnain Bridge and vicinity is a friendly, quiet village situated to the west of Grantown-on-Spey and north of the busy A95.

-The village currently contains buildings of diverse design, which blend well into the surrounding landscape.
-Residents are keen to ensure that any future development evolves sympathetically, so allowing for the growth necessary to sustain the village whilst guarding against intrusive or extreme architecture.

-Whilst Dulnain Bridge would like to keep its safe country feel, residents recognise they would benefit from improved links with other communities such as creating a permanent cycle path to local villages.
+- 27.1 Dulnain Bridge and vicinity is a friendly, quiet village situated to the west of Grantown-on-Spey and north of the busy A95 - 27.2 The village currently contains buildings of diverse design, which blend well into the surrounding landscape.
+Residents are keen to ensure that any future development evolves sympathetically, so allowing for the growth necessary to sustain the village whilst guarding against intrusive or extreme architecture. - 27.3 Whilst Dulnain Bridge would like to keep its safe country feel, residents recognise they would benefit from improved links with other communities such as creating a permanent cycle path to local villages.

-Dulnain Bridge is a busy and compact village providing for local services.
+27.4 Dulnain Bridge is a busy and compact village providing for local services.
 It is an intermediate settlement in the settlement hierarchy and as such development should meet the needs of the local community.
 This should be undertaken in a way which complements the sensitive woodland setting of the village, and also enhances its character and appearance as a tourism centre.

-- To consolidate Dulnain Bridge's role as an intermediate settlement in the settlement hierarchy. - To ensure that development contributes to a clear definition between settlement and countryside. - To protect the role of Dulnain Bridge as an important provider of local services. - To ensure new housing can progress in a way that helps the community remain sustainable.
+- To consolidate Dulnain Bridge's role as an intermediate settlement in the settlement hierarchy. - To ensure that development contributes to a clear definition between settlement and countryside.

-- To facilitate appropriate economic growth which supports a thriving community. - To protect those parts of the village that are important to its character and setting.
+- To protect the role of Dulnain Bridge as an important provider of local services. - To ensure new housing can progress in a way that helps the community remain sustainable. - To facilitate appropriate economic growth which supports a thriving community. - To protect those parts of the village that are important to its character and setting.

-- consolidate the existing settlement; - maximise use of existing local services and infrastructure; - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
+- 27.5 All new development will, where appropriate: - consolidate the existing settlement; - maximise use of existing local services and infrastructure; - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
 This should include improvements to the woodland setting and woodland structure for Dulnain Bridge; - enhance and diversify the local economy; - reflect existing housing development in terms of positions, density and scale; - maintain building lines, plot sizes, building sizes and building orientation.
-This should be done in a way which raises architectural and design quality; - Protect existing shops and businesses and their normal operations; - Add to and improve community facilities, including improving pedestrian connectivity and achieving a more pedestrian and cycle friendly environment; and - Promote energy efficiency and sustainability.
+This should be done in a way which raises architectural and design quality; - protect existing shops and businesses and their normal operations; - add to and improve community facilities, including improving pedestrian connectivity and achieving a more pedestrian and cycle friendly environment; and - promote energy efficiency and sustainability.

-A number of formal natural heritage designations may affect possible new development proposals in Dulnain Bridge:
+- 27.6 A number of formal natural heritage designations may affect possible new development proposals in Dulnain Bridge:

-Surrounding the village are areas of woodland registered in the Ancient Woodland Inventory.
+- Surrounding the village are areas of woodland registered in the Ancient Woodland Inventory.
 This includes areas within the settlement boundary.

-In addition the River Dulnain and its bank area are designated as a Special Area of Conservation (SAC).
+- In addition the River Dulnain and its bank area are designated as a Special Area of Conservation (SAC).

-In addition, development on land allocated in the Plan has potential to have an effect on a number of European designated sites:
+- 27.7 In addition, development on land allocated in the Plan has potential to have an effect on a number of European designated sites:

-- Craigmore Wood SPA - River Spey SAC.
+- Craigmore Wood SPA

+- River Spey SAC

-You must supply as part of your planning application, all necessary information to allow the planning authority to carry out an Appropriate Assessment in order that they can be confident that your development will not have an adverse effect on the site integrity or qualifying features.
-Specifically your proposal must address the mitigation measures (as set out in supplementary guidance on Natural Heritage) required to address potential impacts on:
+- 27.8 You must supply as part of your planning application, all necessary information to allow the planning authority to carry out an Appropriate Assessment in order that they can be confident that your development will not have an adverse effect on the site integrity or qualifying features.
+Specifically your proposal must address the mitigation measures (as set out in Natural Heritage Supplementary Guidance) required to address potential impacts on:

-- Water abstraction
+- water abstraction

-- Disturbance to otters
+- disturbance to otters

-- Pollution and siltation from construction sites
+- pollution and siltation from construction sites

-- Requirement for SUDS
+- requirement for SUDS

-- Pollution from wastewater
+- pollution from wastewater

-- Disturbance to capercaillie
+- disturbance to capercaillie